life4/deal/docs/basic/motivation.md

 # Contract-Driven Development

-Let's take for example an incredibly simple code and imagine that it's incredibly complicated logic.
+Let's take for example an incredibly simple code and imagine that its incredibly complicated logic.

 ```python run
 def cat(left, right):